Location: Wonthaggi, Victoria

 With up to 500,000 litres of transformer oil stored across these 3 sites, a mere thunderstorm could wreak havoc with the transformers and could potentially result in a catastrophic failure.

-The AKS Team (SPELs Victorian & Tasmanian branch) working with the design consultants, the pressures and the challenges to ensure concerns were quickly relieved.
+The SPELs Victorian & Tasmanian team, working with the design consultants, the pressures and the challenges to ensure concerns were quickly relieved.